ChendrayanV/about-powershell/content/blog/generate-dynamic-pipeline-for-folder-specific-changes-in-gitlab.md

 ```

-> The newline is for proper spacing to meet YAML schema (GitLab)
+> The newline is for proper spacing to meet YAML schema (GitLab).
+For now, don't change the indentation in script.ps1.

 ## Credits